dariusbarbus/patterns/README.md

 ## Third Pattern

 Now we will print `A B C D E`.
-We will start with the previous code and will be using the  [[ASCII Table|ASCII]] table to print the characters.
+We will start with the previous code and will be using the  ASCII table to print the characters.

 The starting character is `A` which is equivalent to `65` is the ASCII table so we can use that value and add one to itself in each iteration of the nested loop.
 We have to create a variable, in this case `int text = 65;`.
-Then we have to [[Casting|cast]] that value to a `char`.
+Then we have to cast that value to a `char`.
 The variable is created in the outside loop to it resets after each line.

 ```c++
 #include <iostream>